 Mile High Stadium

-While the original Mile High closed a few years back, Sports Authority at Mile High rivals the original.
+While the original Mile High closed a few years back, Empower Field at Mile High rivals the original.
 Home to the Denver Broncos, this is one of the loudest and highest stadiums in the world.
 Take in a game, and see the former Super Bowl champs.
+If you’re traveling in the summer, be sure to check out the website for information on upcoming concerts.
+There are a ton of other great things to do while you’re in Denver.
+Check out this guide to learn more about other attractions and sightseeing in the Mile High city!

 Mesa Verde National Park

-Truly a sight to behold, these cave dwellings are almost completely open to the public and date back to 600 AD.
+Truly a sight to behold, Mesa Verde cave dwellings are almost completely open to the public and date back to 600 AD.
 Hike through the park yourself, or take some more complicated trails along with a ranger, who will help guide the way.
+Take a jaunt up to Park Point, boasting the tallest elevation in the whole site at 8,572 feet.
+Spend some time at Spruce Tree House where you can get the best views of the most in-tact cliff dwellings.
+If you’re there at night, check out one of the great evening programs that the rangers at Mesa Verde put on.
+You’ll get a ton of information about the site, all while enjoying the stars.

 The Town of Durango